Working and living in the Linnaeus Region

 Sweden is a great place to start your career.
 The country hosts a wide range of innovative international companies.
 For information on requirements and how to apply for an extension or a work permit, visit the Swedish Migration Agency's website.
 Please see more detailed information on: Work and life in Sweden or migrationsverket.se.

 Linnaeus University promotes entrepreneurship and the Linnaeus Region is famous for its entrepreneurial spirit!
-If you have a business idea and are interested in developing it, you are welcome to contact Drivhuset, an entrepreneurial organisation that provides services to future entrepreneurs.
-Drivhuset helps new entrepreneurs to start and run their companies, or to develop their ideas.
-Drivhuset is located both on campus in Växjö (Building H) and in Kalmar (House Stella).
-All of their services are free of charge!
+If you have a business idea and are interested in developing it, you are welcome to contact LNU Innovation; an entrepreneurial support system of the university.
+LNU Innovation helps new entrepreneurs to start and run their companies, or to develop their ideas.

 If you would like to start your own company and get more support, we can also recommend getting in contact with Videum Science Park in Växjö or Kalmar Science Park.
 They work to support the establishment of new businesses and create meeting places for the trade and industry that connect students, researchers and companies.

-Sometimes on the university courses there are tasks included that involve contacts eith a company or an organisation.
-These kind of tasks use to be a good way to get contacts to start building something from.
-You could ask your professors/program coordinator if there are such things planned for your courses.
+Sometimes in the university courses there are tasks included that involve contacts with a company or an organisation.
+These kind of tasks are good ways to get contacts for the future.
+You could ask your professors/program coordinator if there are such opportunities planned for your courses.

-We encourage both companies and students to find work possibilities in parallel to the studies – a few hours a week use to be a great way to get experience and also to get other views on the course literature that will enriche your studies.
-You can look for opportunities on our job portal MyCareer!
+We encourage both companies and students to find work possibilities in parallell to the studies – a few hours a week is a great way to get experience and also to get other views on the course literature that will enrich your studies.
+You can look for opportunities on our career portal Jobteaser!

 There are also several local networks of companies, you can look for information on the municipalities websites etc.

-Also, you can ask for a meeting with one of our career counsellors to discuss how to go about to reach out to more companies.
-It is important to try reach the right person, and also sometimes to not just email but also call by phone is a good idea.
+Also, you can ask for a meeting with one of our career advisors to discuss how to go about reaching more companies.
+It is important to try reach the right person, and sometimes to not just email but also call by phone is a good idea.
 The way you address a person might matter a lot.

 3. Language – Learning Swedish

-The Swedish langugae is often the key to get a job in Sweden.
+The Swedish language is often the key to get a long-term job in Sweden.
 Linnaeus University offers Swedish courses for international students.
 Please contact internationalstudents@lnu.se to get further information about the Swedish courses.
-There is also a lot of useful information about the Swedish language that can be accessed online and you can register for online Swedish courses as well.
-Also, keep in mind that the municipalities in Sweden offer Swedish language courses (Swedish for immigrants, Sfi).
-For more information about the Sfi courses, please visit Sfi Växjö or Sfi Kalmar.
+There is also a lot of useful information about the Swedish language that can be accessed online.